Proto-Yoruboid language: Overview

 Proto-Yoruboid was likely part of a larger dialectal continuum.
-Several theories have been created to explain how the language later broke up into its modern descendants, usually identifying 300 B.C. as the time in which a major climatehis crisis lasting from the fourth century BC to the third century AD across West Africa, forced Proto-Yoruboid to migrate westward and southward, forming the modern Proto-groups of the Itsekiri people, Olukumi people, Igala people, and Yoruba people, into Proto-Igala, and Proto-Edekiri (ancestor of the Ede languages including the Yoruba).
+Several theories have been created to explain how the language later broke up into its modern descendants, usually identifying 300 BC as the time in which a major climate crisis lasting from the fourth century BC to the third century AD across West Africa, forced Proto-Yoruboid speakers to migrate westward and southward, forming the modern Proto-groups of the Itsekiri people, Olukumi people, Igala people, and Yoruba people, into Proto-Igala, and Proto-Edekiri (ancestor of the Ede languages including the Yoruba).

-The language was closely related to the ancestor of the Akoko language (Proto-Akokoid) and Ayere-Ahan languages, where it perhaps formed a dialect of an older language, some older linguistic sources identify this ancestor of Proto-Yoruboid as a language known as Proto-Defoid, which attempts to merge Yoruboid with Akokoid and Ayere-Ahan, and is still widely cited in research, however there is still insufficient data to suggest the existence of the language. but evidence for it is still regarded as insufficient.
+The language was closely related to the ancestor of the Akoko language (Proto-Akokoid) and Ayere-Ahan languages, where it perhaps formed a dialect of an older language.
+Some older linguistic sources identify this ancestor of Proto-Yoruboid as a language known as Proto-Defoid, which attempts to merge Yoruboid with Akokoid and Ayere-Ahan, and is still widely cited in research; however, there is still insufficient data to suggest the existence of the language.
 Other close relatives include Proto-Edoid, Proto-Igboid, and Proto-Nupoid.

 Like other proto-languages, there is no record of Proto-Yoruboid.
 Its words and pronunciation have been reconstructed by linguists and historians.
-From the common vocabulary which has been reconstructed on the basis of present-day Bantu languages, it appears that agriculture, including the cultivation of yam, palm trees (including the production of palm oil), melons, and raffia palms, hunting, fishing along the Niger-River was integral to the culture of the speakers of Proto-Yoruboid, and they had developed iron-working technologies quite early, before the wide use of bronze.
-Iron smelting and forging technologies may have existed in West Africa among the Nok culture of Nigeria as early as the sixth century B.C.
+From the common vocabulary which has been reconstructed on the basis of present-day Yoruboid languages, it appears that agriculture, including the cultivation of yam, palm trees (including the production of palm oil), melons, and raffia palms, hunting, fishing along the Niger-River was integral to the culture of the speakers of Proto-Yoruboid, and they had developed iron-working technologies quite early, before the wide use of bronze.
+Iron smelting and forging technologies may have existed in West Africa among the Nok culture of Nigeria as early as the sixth century BC.

-Like its modern descendants, Proto-Yoruboid was a tonal language consisting of a 3-tone system.
+Like its modern descendants, Proto-Yoruboid was a tonal language consisting of a three-tone system.
 It had lost its systematic noun-class structure that was present in earlier ancestors, and preserved in distant relatives like Proto-Bantu, but remnants of the system can still be seen.

-Most linguists accept the existence of a Proto-Yoruboid language as their is strong genetic relationships between the descendant languages.
-The exact ways descendant languages came to be after the migration of Proto-Yoruboid is still unknown, for example, the classification of Itsekiri as its own branch of Proto-Yoruboid or simply a more divergent dialect in the Proto-Yoruba group.
+Most linguists accept the existence of a Proto-Yoruboid language as there are strong genetic relationships between the descendant languages.
+The exact ways descendant languages came to be after the migration of Proto-Yoruboid is still debated, for example, the classification of Itsekiri as its own branch of Proto-Yoruboid or simply a more divergent dialect in the Proto-Yoruba group.
 For many years, Proto-Yoruboid was classified within the Kwa languages along with Akan and other languages, and later as a Benue-Congo language but has since classified among the Volta-Niger languages along with Igbo, Edo, and the Gbe languages of Benin.
 Many historians who have studied the Nok culture suggest that as a candidate for the speakers of Proto-Yoruboid, or at least close relatives of the Proto-Yoruboid people.